ibe-uw/BaNaNA/README.md

 * `db_query_cov`: Specify minimal coverage of OTUs to the closest reference sequence for taxonomic annotation. ***Default is `0.9`***.
 * `enable_optional_taxonomy_format`: It's an optional step applied only for the PR2 databse, which creates a tab-separated table from raw VSEARCH output.
 If you are using a different database than PR2, set this option to `false`.

-Other options are optional to modify.
+Other options can be modified if needed.

 ## Run BaNaNA